hydroshare/hydroshare-jupyterhub/README.md

 #### 1.4.6 Mounting Volumes

 The "global" userspace directory must be mounted into the JupyterHub container, same with the hub configuration.
-This is done by sepcifiying the source and target paths in the `docker-compose.yml` file which must match those provided as environment variables (above).
+This is done by specifiying the source and target paths in the `docker-compose.yml` file which must match those provided as environment variables (above).
+By default, the jupyterhub config directory is a path relative to `docker-compose.yml`.
 Additionally, the docker socket must be mounted as well so that singleuser containers can be launched on demand.
 For example,

 ```
 - type: bind
-  source: /remote/data/userspace
+  source: [path/to/userspace/on/host]
   target: /remote/data/userspace
 - type: bind
   source: ./jupyterhub/config